Assistant Scientist and Principal Investigator: Haining Zhong

 PhD, University of Connecticut

 Dale joined the lab in 2012 as a postdoctoral fellow.
 He has extensive experience in electrophysiology and biochemistry and will utilize 2-photon microscopy to examine mechanisms underlying synaptic function and plasticity.
+Dale is the recipient of a 2013 Tartar Research Fellowship.

 Brian Long (longbr AT ohsu.edu)